iszotic/Auto-liquify_kindaof/README.md

 arguments:

-resolution: -1, for the same resolution as input
+resolution: -1, for the same resolution as input.

-steps: number of backprop steps
+steps: number of backprop steps.

-contour_lambda: how much weight is given to the contours vs the original images, with 1 it doens't search for original images
+contour_lambda: how much weight is given to the contours vs the original images, with 1 it doens't search for original images.

-grid_smoothing: how much smoothing in the grid to apply
+grid_smoothing: how much smoothing in the grid to apply.

 lr: learning rate.